ddavidd-2/manhwa-tracker/README.md

 # manhwa-tracker

-chrome extension and backend for tracker manhwa titles and chapters read online.
+chrome extension to track manhwa titles and chapters read online on specific scanlation sites.